pegasystems/react-sdk-components/packages/react-sdk-components/doc/KeyReleaseUpdates.md

 [SDK enhancements and fixes noted in **What's New in the SDK?**](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/react-sdk-updates.html) including:

 * Added the use of **TypeScript typedefs** (from @pega/pcore-pconnect-typedefs) to SDK components.
-For more information, see [Using type definitions - update link when published](https://pega-dev.zoominsoftware.io/bundle/constellation-sdk/page/constellation-sdks/sdks/type-definitions-constellation-sdks.html)
+For more information, see [Using type definitions for PCore and PConnect APIs](https://docs.pega.com/bundle/pcore-pconnect-88/page/pcore-pconnect-public-apis/api/using-type-definitions-pcore-pconnect-apis.html)
 * Additional functionality including a **RichTextEditor** component and **many-to-many data reference** support
 * Enhanced security including token storage and item obfuscation support.
 * Bug fixes.